lisajamhoury/ITP-Camp-2018-Get-Deep/README.md

 2. Download or clone this repo

-Download this repository

-Open your terminal and enter the following commands
+To clone the repo, open your terminal and enter the following commands

 ```
 cd /Users/yourname/Desktop // this will put the downloaded folder on your desktop